binaryphile/rubsh/README.md

-Rubsh doesn't change the underlying data types, so for example, hashes can still only store strings as values, but the methods available to manipulate them are new to bash.
+Rubsh doesn't change the underlying data types, so for example, hashes can still only store strings as values, but the methods available to manipulate them are new with rubsh.

 Each class is actually a bash function.
 According to the ruby convention for class names, they are all capitalized as shown above.